STONE SOUP SHAKESPEARE

 • Artists

-There is a stigma about Shakespeare's work - that they are stuffy and pretentious, hard to understand, not fun.
-Shakespeare is anything but!
-His plays were the blockbusters of his day - they were energetic and entertaining.
-While a good way to understand Shakespeare is to see a play, there are many other ways to get to know his work.
+There is a stigma about Shakespeare's work: that it's stuffy and pretentious, hard to understand, and not fun.
+But Shakespeare is anything but!
+His plays were the blockbusters of his day -- energetic and entertaining.
+While a good way to understand Shakespeare is to see it performed, there are also many other ways to get to know his work.

-Stone Soup Shakespeare offers a variety of workshops that can be geared towards students, youth groups, community organizations, teachers or families.
-Some are focused specifically on Shakespeare and some are focused on creating ensembles, communities and telling stories.
-If you are interested in bringing a workshop to your community please contact us at
+Stone Soup Shakespeare offers a variety of workshops that can be geared towards students, youth groups, community organizations, teachers, or families.
+Some are focused specifically on Shakespeare, which others focus on creating ensembles, existing in communities, and telling stories.
+If you are interested in bringing a workshop to your community, please contact us at

 Upcoming Workshops